Cheap Ontario Car Insurance Quotes

 By law, you must carry proof of auto insurance with you when you’re driving, even if you’re not the owner of the car.

-Proof of insurance must be stored in the car at all times.
+Proof of insurance must be always stored in your car.
 If you’re lending someone your car, you must make sure they know the location of the certificate or transfer a digital copy to them.

 The fines for not being able to show insurance when stopped by police ranges from $50 to $500 plus surcharges.